Sankarshan-Mudkavi/numpy/doc/neps/datetime-improvement-proposal.rst

 	>>> np.datetime64('2005-02-25T03:00')
 	np.datetime64('2005-02-25T03:00Z')

-	>>> np.datetime64('2005-02-25T03:00+0500')
+	>>> np.datetime64('2005-02-25T03:00-0500')
 	np.datetime64('2005-02-25T08:00Z')

 3) Optional timezone support: This approach would be completely analogous to the approach taken by the stdlib datetime.
+It would provide a hook for a tzinfo object and handle it in the same way the standard library does.
+I have not included examples here since further discussion would be required on how exactly this would operate.

+4) Full timezone support: Every array would be required to carry timezone info.
+This would require a dedicated tzinfo package to be included and maintained in numpy, something which doesn't seem to be warranted right now.

 Suggested improvement
 =====================
-The suggested improvement involves implementing a function to accept an iso string or a `datetime.datetime` object as UTC with an optional flag to provide tzinfo, so as not to confuse applications that expect a naive datetime without any time zone info.
-UTC is used for output, with no offset.
-The internal storage would be in UTC.

-This fix is simplistic and avoids having to include a comprehensive tzinfo package which would be required if complete timezone support were to be implemented.
-Furthermore this would likely involve a dip in perfomance since it would require heavy interaction with the python layer for each operation.
-This could be incorporated in the future, since the proposed fix could easily be extended without jeopardizing the option of providing complete support at a later time.
+The current suggested improvement would be the simplest possible fix, which would be the naive datetime solution (solution 1).
+In the discussion in the threads about this problem, this seems to be the least objectionable approach, as well as possibly the most implementable.
+Since we need to handle the I/O problems currently faced, this would be the best way to ensure those problems are fixed and improvements on this can be made later.
+This also seems to be compatible with pandas and hence would be the most acceptable to the numeric community at large.

 ..
 [1] http://article.gmane.org/gmane.comp.python.numeric.general/53805